enormandeau/barque/README.md

 - Following loss of species over medium to long-term monitoring

-Since **Barque** depends on the use of high-quality barcoding databases, it is especially useful for COI amplicons used in combination with the Barcode of Life Database (BOLD) or 12S amplicons with the mitofish database, although it can also use any database, for example the Silva database for the 18s gene or any other custom database.
-However, if species annotations are not possible, **Barque** can be used in OTU mode.
+Since **Barque** depends on the use of high-quality barcoding databases, it is especially useful for amplicons that already have large databases, like COI amplicons from the Barcode of Life Database (BOLD) or 12S amplicons from the mitofish database, although it can also use any database, for example the Silva database for the 18s gene or any other custom database.
+If for some reason species annotations are not possible, **Barque** can be used in OTU mode.

 ## Installation

 To use **Barque**, you will need a local copy of its repository.
 Different releases can be [found here](https://github.com/enormandeau/barque/releases).
-It is recommended to always use the latest release or even the developpment version.
+It is recommended to always use the latest release or even the development version.
 You can either download an archive of the latest release at the above link or get the latest commit (recommended) with the following git command: